We may earn a commission if you book through links on this page, at no extra cost to you. See our disclosure.

 Portugal, by a clear margin.
 English proficiency in Portugal is among the highest in Europe, especially in Lisbon, Porto, and the Algarve.
 Younger Portuguese typically speak excellent English (the country has resisted dubbing its TV and film, so people grow up hearing English), and tourist infrastructure is built around English-speaking visitors.

 Spain and Italy are similar to each other — English works in cities and tourist areas, less so in rural areas and with older people.
-Younger Spaniards and Italians under about 35 generally have functional English; older shopkeepers and rural communities may not.
-You can do a 14-day Italy or Spain trip without any of the local language if you stay in cities and use translation apps.
-The experience is richer with even 20 words.
+You can do a 14-day Italy or Spain trip without any of the local language if you stay in cities and use translation apps; the experience is richer with even 20 words.
+France is the country where the English-only trip works least well — overstated, since most French service staff in Paris and tourist cities now speak good English, but there's still a cultural preference for being greeted in French first.
+Bonjour as the first word of any interaction matters more in France than the equivalent matters elsewhere.
+Greece is similar to Portugal — high English proficiency in tourist areas and on the major islands, less in small mainland villages.

 Which is best for families with children?

 Spain and Portugal lead by a noticeable margin, and the reason is structural rather than cultural.
 In both countries, children are genuinely welcomed in restaurants — not just tolerated, but expected.
 A 9pm dinner with three children in tow in Sevilla or Lisbon is normal.
-Restaurants will accommodate, the staff will engage with the kids, and the social model assumes families eat out together.
-Italy is similar but less universally — northern Italy can be more formal.
+The other family factors: long, safe coastlines; lots of agriturismo or villa options outside cities; long lunch service that lets you eat the main meal at 2pm and put a tired child to bed early; and a general attitude that children are part of public life.

-Italy varies.
-Tuscany and Umbria are family heaven — villas, pools, easy distances, kid-friendly trattorias.
-Major cities (Rome, Florence, Venice) are harder logistically — heat, distances, queues.
-Greece does families well on the islands but the heat and the boat logistics can be a lot.
+France is good for families but more formal — the bistro reservation will be 8pm sharp, your child expected to sit through it, and the restaurant may not have a high chair.
+Italy varies: Tuscany and Umbria are family heaven (villas, pools, easy distances, kid-friendly trattorias) while the major cities are harder logistically.
+Greece does families well on the islands, though the heat and boat logistics can be a lot.
 For luxury family travel specifically, our multi-generational family trips piece covers the structural decisions.

 Which is best for couples or honeymoons?

-Italy and France lead, and they appeal to different couple sensibilities.
-Italy is romantic in the Mediterranean sense — long lunches in vineyards, sunset on the Amalfi coast, gondolas in Venice that are actually as photogenic as the photos suggest.
-The experience is warmer, more demonstrative, and more food-centric.
+Italy and France lead, appealing to different sensibilities.
+Italy is romantic in the Mediterranean sense — long lunches in vineyards, sunset on the Amalfi coast, gondolas in Venice that are as photogenic as the photos suggest.
 Tuscany and the Lakes (Como, Garda, Maggiore) are arguably the strongest single regions on earth for romance.
+France is romantic in a more interior, aesthetic sense — Paris in particular, plus village France in Provence, Burgundy and the Loire.

-Greece works for couples particularly on the smaller islands — Folegandros, Sifnos, Milos, Naxos, Paros are less developed than Santorini and Mykonos but more romantic.
-The Greek islands also work for honeymoons that want sea time as the main activity.
-Portugal’s romantic registers are the Douro Valley (wine country, river cruises) and the Algarve in shoulder season.
+Greece works for couples particularly on the smaller islands — Folegandros, Sifnos, Milos, Naxos, Paros are less developed than Santorini and Mykonos but more romantic, and suit a honeymoon that wants sea time as the main activity.
+Portugal's romantic registers are the Douro Valley and the Algarve in shoulder season.
+Spain is excellent for couples in a more vibrant, nightlife-driven register, particularly Andalusia (Granada at night, Sevilla's tapas crawls).
+For a luxury villa stay with romantic intent, Plum Guide's Italian and French inventory is among the most curated available — the platform accepts fewer than 3% of properties that apply.

 Which is best for solo travellers?

-Spain and Portugal stand out for solo travel for a structural reason: tapas and petiscos culture.
-Eating alone at a bar is normal in both countries.
-You stand at the bar, order small plates, talk to the bartender, and the meal becomes a social event without requiring company.
-Italy works similarly if you eat at the bar in a casual osteria or a wine bar.
+Spain and Portugal stand out for a structural reason: tapas and petiscos culture.
+Eating alone at a bar is normal in both countries — you stand at the bar, order small plates, talk to the bartender, and the meal becomes a social event without requiring company.
+Italy works similarly at the bar of a casual osteria or wine bar.
+France is harder for solo travel because dinner is more often a sit-down event for two-plus; lunch works better solo than dinner.

-For safety and ease, all five countries are extraordinarily solo-traveller-friendly compared to global averages.
-Solo women travelling in any of them are statistically safer than they would be in most major US cities.
-Our solo female travel piece goes deeper on the destination-specific considerations.
+For safety and ease, all five countries are extraordinarily solo-friendly compared to global averages.
+Our solo female travel piece goes deeper on destination-specific considerations.
+Greece works brilliantly for solo travel on the islands in shoulder season — you'll meet other travellers on every boat.

 Which gives you the most for your money in 2026?